izelnakri/memoria/README.md

 - No implicit model lifecycle callbacks such as `beforeCreate`, `afterCreate`, `afterUpdate`, `beforeDelete` etc.
 This is an old concept that is generally deemed harmful for development, we shouldn't do that extra computation in our runtimes.
 Autogenerating things after a model gets created is an implicit thus bad behavior.
-Validations could be done in future as types or TS type decorators, thus validations won't happen in runtime and all would be check during development via typescript typecheck/linting.
+Validations could be done in future as types or TS type decorators(like `class-validator` npm package), thus validations don't need to  happen in runtime and all would be check during development via typescript typecheck/linting.

 - No implicit relationship tracking, creating and updating a relationship should be done on the foreign-key of the models relationship.
 This might seem verbose, but leads to faster runtime and in future might allow better